reconhub/learn/content/post/practical-stegen.md

-Just like we created the function `single_risk_ratio()` to calculate the risk ratio of a single variable, we can create another function that will calculcate the risk ratio for all variables in a data frame.
+Just like we created the function `single_risk_ratio()` to calculate the risk ratio of a single variable, we can create another function that will calculate the risk ratio for all variables in a data frame.
 We can do it the same way we did above.
 First, define the recipe:

 ``` r